 If you feel that the fall or collision was due to faulty public infrastructure such as potholes, you can make claims to the municipal government within 7 days of the incident.
 Take photos of the scene, your bicycle and your injuries.
 Get an estimate on the cost of fixing your bicycle, and get a medical report if you have injuries.
 Then, contact your municipality.

 After the Collision

 You may underestimate the damage to your body after the collision.
 People often go into shock after an accident and can't think clearly.
 Get a doctor to examine you even if you don't see an injury or feel hurt.

 - Cycling and the Law: Know your Rights!
 [PDF] - A step-by-step guide on what to do if you are injured as a cyclist.
 From Cycle Toronto.

 - Frequently Asked Questions: Vehicles - Find out more about Collision Reporting Centres and whether you need to go to one after a collision.
 From the Ministry of Transportation.

 - Cycling and the Law - This webpage gives an overview of cycling laws and the fines for breaking them.
 From the Ministry of Transportation.

-- Riding in Traffic - This webpage has information on how to ride safely around traffic.
+- Cycling Skills - This guide has information on how to ride safely around traffic.
 From the Ministry of Transportation.